This short circular walk at Woodlesford Lock is a family favourite, with the excitement of canal boats, Locks, ducks and some fantastic sculptures.

 On the other side the path can get quite muddy, but sits between the canal and river, so is gorgeous to walk along!
 Not so gorgeous, but interesting for Jess, was the sight of diggers in the distance moving rubbish onto the waste disposal site.

-We followed this back to the start to catch up with the boats who waved at us once again 🙂
+We followed this back to the start at Woodlesford Lock to catch up with the boats who waved at us once again 🙂

-This is a great little walk if you have an hour or two to kill, and there’s loads of scope to extend it if you want.
+The Woodlesford Lock walk is a great one if you have an hour or two to kill, and there’s loads of scope to extend it if you want.
 Let me know if you try it and like it!

 Other walks nearby: